it-moisesmoreno/it-moisesmoreno.github.io/education/msc.md

 - [Proposal for software requirements engineering for the Foundation for the Development of El Salvador][project-INR908]

 ## Papers
+ - [Contribution of Artificial Intelligence to Business Intelligence][paper-IDN908]
  - [Cloud Service Providers][paper-IDS908-00]
  - [Software Architect's Profile][paper-IDS908-01]
  - [BPM Process Integration oriented tools][paper-DRS908]